 The COIDSA Board is committed to the health and safety of our attendees.
 While we are optimistic that COVID-19 will be contained, we want to exercise an abundance of caution and follow the lead of health officials and our very own experts.
 We also understand the strain on our own resources that make this conference difficult to hold at this time.
-For that reason, we are cancelled the 2020 COIDSA Annual Conference and will keep you posted when the conference is rescheduled.
+For that reason, we cancelled the 2020 COIDSA Annual Conference and will keep you posted when the conference is rescheduled.

-We plan to reconvene next month to see if the climate has changed and if perhaps we can reschedule for a date later in the Spring, if that is possible we will let you all know as soon as possible.
+We plan to reconvene in the coming months to see if the climate has changed and if perhaps we can reschedule for a date later in the Spring, if that is possible we will let you all know as soon as possible.

 Learn and Network with Peers

 Every year, the conference has grown.
 We are delighted to give you this local and regional opportunity to network with peers and colleagues in our industry, as well as to learn more about ongoing advancements in clinical, research and field settings.

 Registration is open to both members and non-members of Colorado IDSA.
 Infectious disease fellows are encouraged to come as guests of the society; the normal registration fees are waived for fellows.

 Susan Mason, MD – 1952 – 2016

 Susan Mason was a prominent and respected member of the ID community starting during her fellowship at the University of Colorado from 1983-86.
 She was a partner with the Western Infectious Disease group until her retirement.